premm-x/Sorting-Visualizer/README.md

 ## Features

 - Interactive visualization of sorting algorithms.
-- Detail's of each algorithm.
+- Details of each algorithm.
 - Adjustable speed and size of the array for visualization.

 This project is a great tool for learning and understanding sorting algorithms in a visual and engaging way.

+## Project Link

+You can find the project on [GitHub](https://github.com/your-username/sorting-visualizer).